fa1c4/fa1c4.github.io/gitbook/fuzzing/aflpp_src_reading_III.md

   /* Create the vector shuffle mask for updating the previous block history.
      Note that the first element of the vector will store cur_loc, so just set it to undef to allow the optimizer to do its thing. */

   SmallVector<Constant *, 32> PrevLocShuffle = {UndefValue::get(Int32Ty)};

   for (unsigned I = 0; I < PrevLocSize - 1; ++I)
     PrevLocShuffle.push_back(ConstantInt::get(Int32Ty, I));
+    // PrevLocShuffle = [cur_loc(UnderValue), prev_loc[0], prev_loc[1], ...]

-  for (int I = PrevLocSize; I < PrevLocVecSize; ++I)
+  // fill remains of vector elements with PrevLocSize for (int I = PrevLocSize; I < PrevLocVecSize; ++I)
     PrevLocShuffle.push_back(ConstantInt::get(Int32Ty, PrevLocSize));

-  Constant *PrevLocShuffleMask = ConstantVector::get(PrevLocShuffle);
+  // The mask will right shift the vector of PrevLoc and insert cur_loc into first place of vector Constant *PrevLocShuffleMask = ConstantVector::get(PrevLocShuffle);

+  // same logic for PrevCallerShuffleMask
   Constant                   *PrevCallerShuffleMask = NULL;
   SmallVector<Constant *, 32> PrevCallerShuffle = {UndefValue::get(Int32Ty)};